mircohacker/reddit2epub/README.md

 # Reddit to epub converter

-This little script allows you to convert reddit storries which are published in multiple posts to one single epub file.
+This little script allows you to convert reddit stories which are published in multiple posts to one single epub file.

 ## Usage